-When you're feeling an urgency to change the business but are not (yet) sure how, then Barbara is the futurist for you.
-You can shape the future under two conditions.
-Firstly, you envision at least a couple of possible futures.
-Secondly, you innovate your way out of the present to survive and thrive in each future.
+When you're feeling an urgency to adapt the business to new and latent demand but are not (yet) sure how, then Barbara is the futurist for you: CEO's can shape the future under two conditions.
+Firstly, they envision at least three possible futures.
+Secondly, they innovate their way out of the present to survive and thrive in each future.